-The President of the National Council of Communication is elected by his peers.
+The President of the National Council of Communication is appointed for the whole duration of the mandate.

-In the case of temporary vacancy, the eldest member assures the interim of the President.
+In case of temporary vacancy, the interim of [the] President is assured by the oldest councilor.

 An organic law establishes the organization and the functioning of the National Council of Communication, as well as the regime of incompatibilities.